mattbierner/blog.mattbierner.com/_posts/2015-07-01-stupid-template-tricks-super-template-tetris.md

 Such beauty; a C++ template of C++ template source code.
 Truly like looking into the face of God.

-But sometimes, at the height of our revelries, when our templating is at it's zenith, and all is most right with the world, the most unthinkable disasters descend upon us.
+But sometimes, at the height of our revelries, when our templating is at its zenith, and all is most right with the world, the most unthinkable disasters descend upon us.
 We must save the state to a file.
 Runtime beckons.
 And Runtime, like Satan, will not descend to [evaluation] hell till he has dragged a living part of [compiletime] heaven down with him, and helmeted himself with it.

 `serialize_game` is the only other runtime operation besides `print` used in *Super Template Tetris*.
 It saves the game state to a file called `current_game.h`.